Twin Star Exorcists: Video game

 A video game adaptation of the series from Bandai Namco Entertainment was announced on September 3, 2016.
 The battle adventure game was released for PlayStation Vita, and features Rokuro as a playable character.
 It features an alternate setup with five different girls as candidates for the title of Twin Star, including Benio, Mayura, and three other characters designed exclusively for the game by original creator Yoshiaki Sukeno.
 The game was released to Japan on January 26, 2017.

 Reception

 Volume 1 reached 11th place on the weekly Oricon manga charts, with 29,527 copies sold; volume 2 reached 23rd place, with 30,734 copies; volume 3 reached 46th place, with 38,835 copies; volume 4 reached 24th place, with 37,900 copies; volume 5 also reached 24th place, with 47,489 copies; volume 6 reached 32nd place, with 48,029 copies; volume 7 reached 20th place, with 48,762 copies; and volume 8 reached 11th place, with 56,947 copies.
-As of March 1, 2021, Twin Star Exorcists had over 5 million copies in circulation.

-Volume 3 of the English translation appeared on the New York Times Manga Best Sellers list for two non-consecutive weeks, first at 8th place and then at 6th.
+Volume 3 of the English translation appeared on the New York Times Manga Best Sellers list for two non-consecutive weeks, first at eighth place and then at sixth.